ViralFP: A webserver of viral fusion proteins: Discussion

-Future tasks within the website will include fixing bugs that may come up and find and correct unaccounted situations within the different components of application; include features to facilitate the usage for researchers; improve the initial loading time of the website and the app's aesthetic appearance, as well as removing all the web links present in the data tables that redirect to empty tables .
+Future tasks within the website will include improving the tool by improving current features and adding new ones, including the possibility to define more parameters within the application's tools, improving the initial loading time of the website and the app's aesthetic appearance.

-Alongside these technical tasks, in order to improve the utility of this application for the scientific community we will resolve known issues in the tools, mainly within the Weblogo, Clustal and IEDB's pages, as well as to add more options in those pages to increase the possibilities for the output of those tools; looking into possible solutions to make getting the outputs of the ML faster and try to implement alternative ways to consider conservation features so that they can be used as features in ML pipelines.
+Alongside these tasks, to improve the utility of this application for the scientific community, we will try implement tools capable of predicting the most conserved regions within proteins, which will allow to complement the ML output, due to FPeps tending to be conserved regions.
+ML models will be improved as new data regarding FPeps is discovered and added to the database, allowing us to update and expand its training dataset.

 Regarding the database's information, it is imperative to add all the relevant new entries published after the submission of this manuscript, hopefully by implementing methodologies capable of performing this type of search automatically and periodically.
-Finally it is important to redo the automated searches of known inhibitors / antibodies within Pubmed and PDB in a way that can take into consideration the virus' strain.
+We are going to add methods that allow users to insert new data, as well as update some inconsistencies that they might find in the application.
+We aim to add information regarding receptors of VFPs, as well as each VFP’s known cleavage sites.
+Finally, it is important to redo the automated searches of known inhibitors / antibodies within Pubmed and PDB in a way that can take into consideration the virus' strain.

-\begin{acks} Special thanks to Rúben Rodrigues by being the main help in the development of the webserver and the deployment into the server.
-Another special appreciation to Ana Marta Sequeira, for providing much needed support to understand the Propythia package and to provide machine learning models and datasets. \end{acks}